OUR ANTI-GENTRIFICATION, BUY-BACK THE BLOCK CAMPAIGN

-Anti-Gentrification-Buy Back the Block Campaign Neighborhood forces across the country are fighting back by creating ad-hoc organizations, protest groups, cooperatives, non-profits and other entities to organize against gentrification, the Pittsburgh community in Atlanta is no different.
-The community is pushing back with policy initiatives, public anti-gentrification campaigns and land-acquisition campaigns to control the resources in the community needed to create activist housing, low/moderate income housing and land trust for long-term sustainability.
+The Pittsburgh community of Atlanta, headquarters of COMMUNITY MOVEMENT BUILDERS, is pushing back against gentrification with policy initiatives, public anti-gentrification campaigns, and land acquisition campaigns.
+We seek to leverage resources in the community to create housing for activists, low and moderate income housing to support African Americans, and land trusts for long-term sustainability.
 Our goal is to use this model to stop gentrification and create a healthy Black community.

 Gentrification is usually sold under the guise of “urban planning” meant to improve neighborhood with new parks, dog parks, walking and biking trails, upscale coffee shops, eateries and new bars specializing in craft beers and wines.
 Housing prices begin to increase as luxury and so-called “mixed-income” housing is developed.